tkubica12/dataplayground/README.md

 - Workspace deployed with cluster definitions
 - Unity Catalog using managed identity to access storage layer
 - Using auto-loader to get data from bronze tier to managed Unity Catalog tables
-- Preparation of BI table into gold tier
 - Streaming scenario with Delta Live Tables
   - Processing raw Kafka events from Event Hub
   - Parsing stream (decode base64 and parse JSON)